SiAust/Blockchain/README.md

 condition of *n* zeroes prefixed to the hash must be met before the hash is accepted.
 This in effect means it is impossible to alter a block in the Blockchain as new blocks are added faster than it would be possible to alter the entire blockchain if tampering with a individual block.

+### Blockchain Messenger
+A Java Swing GUI client that sends messages to a server, using a Socket endpoint, which is generating blocks for the blockchain.
+This messenger uses digital signatures to authenticate communication.
+Public and private keys are generated using RSA cryptosystem.
+The public key is sent to the server, which is uses to decrypt the private key encrypted message before adding the message to the block being generated.